Convesio Logo White

 Rule 2: Never have a single point of failure.
 Single instances of servers equal a single point of failure.

-The old way of hosting was a single server or VPS.
+The old way of hosting was a dedicated server or VPS.
 And everything was running on that one instance including files, databases, and WordPress.
 To truly have a scalable WordPress host, you need to separate files, WordPress, and the database server and have redundancy across multiple physical servers.
 This will significantly reduce the single point of failure associated with traditional non-scalable hosting.

 Rule 3: Leverage page caching as close to the edge of your network as possible.